jingai/plugin.image.iphoto/README.txt

 Known Issues
 ============
-* DOES NOT WORK WITH iPhoto 9.0+ from iLife '11
 * Sorting by date is broken and therefore disabled for now.
   See http://trac.xbmc.org/ticket/10519
 * Need icons for Faces and Keywords.